Our Daughter – Inspiring a $500m Australian Genomics Program

 The Australian Government gave us everything we asked for and more.

 On the 22nd of October 2017, Mackenzie passed away lying between Jonny and I. Our little girl was gone.
 She lived a life filled with nothing but love and laughter.
-We cannot fully describe in words the pain we felt and are still feeling over losing our beautiful daughter, our heartbreak transcends language.
+We cannot fully convey in words the pain we felt and are still feeling over losing our beautiful daughter.
+Our heartbreak transcends language.
 We will be forever grateful to her for what she taught us and the love she gave us.